JamesSkemp/words/content/post/review-batman-fluxx.md

 +++
-title = "Review: Batman Fluxx" summary = "The following is a review of Batman Fluxx, received as part of the Amazon Vine program." draft = false comments = false date = "2015-09-06T06:41:41-05:00"
+title = "Review: Batman Fluxx" description = "The following is a review of Batman Fluxx, received as part of the Amazon Vine program." draft = false comments = false date = "2015-09-06T06:41:41-05:00"